ScarletGospel/Dodomeki/README.md

-Dpdomeki is a project about using periocular data to reconstruct human emotion intensity and generate avatars based on event-cameras.
+Dodomeki is a project about using periocular data to reconstruct human emotion intensity and generate avatars based on event cameras.